tillmand/NPL-Canadian-Party-Guide/README.md

 # Canadian Political Party Guide
-We are creating an interface for users to ask questions about canadian political parties such as who is apart of the part, if they are more left or right and some of their main platforms.
+We are creating an interface for users to ask questions about Canadian political parties such as:
+* Who is apart of the party
+* If they are more left, right or center.
+* Some of their main platforms.